rackerlabs/docs-cloud-dns/api-docs/v2/general-api-info/filtering.rst

 ~~~~~~~~~

 Filtering is available on all collections and is controlled using query parameters, which
 match the name of the attribute being filtered.
-All attributes need not be available as
-filter targets, but the majority will be.
-Filters are an exact match.
-Use of wildcard or
-substring matching is not supported.

-Currently, the following attributes support filtering:
+The following attributes support filtering:

 -  **Record sets**: name, type, ttl, data, description, status

 -  **Zones**: name, email, ttl, description, status

 Filters can be an exact match search or a wildcard search.
-Currently, wildcard search is
+Wildcard search is
 supported using the '\*' character.

 The following example takes a collection of zones and filters it by the “name” parameter.